-If the complainant is still unhappy with the outcome of the complaint they should complete the complaints form attached at appendix 1, or if the complainant would prefer they may write or email a letter.
+If the complainant is still unhappy with the outcome of the complaint, they should complete the complaints form attached at appendix 1, or if the complainant would prefer, they may write or email a letter.
 This should be sent to the Headteacher who will investigate the complaint.
 This should be sent within 10 school days of the informal discussion / meeting.

-Formal complaints can also be raised over the phone, in person, or by a third party acting on behalf of the complainant.
-In the case of a third party, the complaint will be verified with the complainant.
+Formal complaints can also be raised by a third party acting on behalf of the complainant.

+In the case of a third party, the complaint will be verified with the complainant in writing.